Flèche bas

 Denis Ladegaillerie Chief Executive Officer of Believe

-Sacem has joined forces with the groups France Télévisions, M6 and TF1, the collective management organisations Adami, SACD and Scam, as well as the producers' unions AnimFrance, SPI and USPA, within “LaFA, la filière audiovisuelle”.
-This initiative aims to strengthen the sector's economic model, support its transformation, guarantee the diversity and renewal of creation and promote cultural exception.
+Sacem has joined forces with France Télévisions, M6 and TF1; collective management organisations Adami, SACD, and Scam; and producers' unions AnimFrance, SPI and USPA, to create a single organisation: “LaFA, la filière audiovisuelle”.
+With this initiative, we aim to reinforce the sector's economic model, manage change, safeguard the diversity and growth of the sector, and promote French culture.

 open

-An essential link in music distribution, local authorities are the leading producers and financers of cultural life in France.
-We maintain constant communication with mayors through our partnerships (Mairie 2000, Association des maires ruraux de France), and in 2024, we participated in some thirty departmental meetings and events throughout France.
-These meetings are essential for exchanging views with elected representatives and presenting to them Sacem's actions to promote the cultural dynamism of small municipalities.
-In the autumn, we signed new agreements with the AMRF with a clear objective: to simplify and facilitate access to music for all regions, while ensuring fair remuneration for creators.
-This approach supports local initiatives and makes culture accessible to all.
+As key players in music distribution, local municipalities are the primary producers and financers of cultural life in France.
+We maintain an open dialogue with local mayors through our partnerships (Mairie 2000, Association des maires ruraux de France or AMRF), and in 2024, we participated in some thirty departmental meetings and events throughout France.
+These gatherings are vital opportunities to engage with elected officials and present Sacem’s initiatives to foster cultural vitality in smaller municipalities.
+In the autumn, we signed new agreements with the AMRF based around a clear objective: to simplify and facilitate access to music across all regions while ensuring fair remuneration for creators.
+This approach actively supports local initiatives and strives to make culture accessible to all.

 open

-Sacem and the Fédération de la haute couture et de la mode have joined forces to simplify the use of music during Paris Fashion Week shows and ensure fair remuneration for creators.
-This is a structuring partnership, which particularly concerns the spotlighting of emerging talents in fashion and music, the place of new technologies, in particular AI, and the strengthening of actions in the area of social and environmental responsibility.
+Sacem and the Fédération de la haute couture et de la mode are working together to streamline the use of music during Paris Fashion Week shows and ensure fair remuneration for creators.
+This strategic collaboration focuses on highlighting emerging talents in fashion and music, exploring the role of new technologies, in particular AI, and a host of social and environmental responsibility initiatives.

 open